FCC seeks record $5 million fine for conservative operatives over mail-in voting robocall

 The FCC said it determined that a total of 1,141 robocalls were made to wireless phones without prior expressed consent in violation of the TCPA and has proposed that the pair be fined $4,500 for each one.

-In a news release announcing the proposed forfeiture, the FCC called it the large fine it has ever sought for a robocall that violated that TCPA, a federal law that has regulated such calls since 1991.
+In a news release announcing the proposed forfeiture, the FCC called it the largest fine it has ever sought for a robocall that violated that TCPA, a federal law that has regulated such calls since 1991.

 “Across the board, the FCC is stepping up its efforts to combat illegal robocalls,” said Ms. Rosenworcel, a Democrat appointed to the commission in 2012 by former President Obama.

 Mr. Wohl told The Washington Times that he would not “be deterred or discouraged” by the proposed forfeiture.
-Mr. Burkman did not immediately respond to a message requesting comment.
+Reached separately for his reaction, Mr. Burkman claimed he would consider running for president.

+“We will stop federal agencies from hurting americans [sic],” Mr. Burkman wrote in an email.
+“This stops now,” Mr. Burkman continued, adding: “tell the FCC to make the fine 5 billion”

 Both men will be allowed to respond to the FCC‘s proposal before a final amount for the fine is determined.
 Each admitted under oath to being responsible for the robocall, the FCC noted.

 Attorneys general in Michigan and Ohio brought criminal charges against both men over the robocall in late 2020.
-More recently, New York Attorney General Letitia James asked in May for her to state to join a civil case against both men already pending in U.S. federal court in Manhattan.
+More recently, New York Attorney General Letitia James asked in May for her state to join a civil case against both men already pending in U.S. federal court in Manhattan.

 The 1,141 robocalls made to wireless phones identified by the FCC is a fraction of the total amount believed to have been placed.
 Ms. James has said the call was made to over 85,000 numbers nationwide.